Campus Garden and Compost Project

 EMU students are provided with fresh, organic produce from our six campus gardens, pioneered years ago by a professor hoping to give students a practical exercise in sustainability.

-- South Garden, on the corner of Mt.
-Clinton and College
+- Mt Clinton Garden, on the corner of Mt.
+Clinton Pike and College Ave

-- Caf Garden, on the east side of Northlawn, near the den
+- Kitchen Garden, on the east side of Northlawn

-- Dogwood Garden, right across Dogwood Street from the University Commons Parking lot
+- Dogwood Garden, on Dogwood Dr across from the University Commons parking lot

 - East Side Garden, just South of the arboretum.